Ridwy/APMPCam/README.md

 ## Note

-This is a proof-of-concept implementation focused on demonstrating APMP metadata embedding.
+This is a proof-of-concept implementation focused on demonstrating APMP vexu box embedding.
 Audio recording is not included to keep the code simple and focused.
 Production use may require additional error handling and feature enhancements.